-You should rely only on the information contained or incorporated by reference in this prospectus, any applicable prospectus supplement, or any "free writing prospectus" we may authorize to be delivered to you.
-We have not authorized anyone else to provide you with any information.
-You should not assume that the information incorporated by reference or provided in this prospectus, any applicable prospectus supplement or any "free writing prospectus" is accurate as of any date other than the date on the front of each document.
+You should rely only on the information contained or incorporated by reference in this prospectus, any applicable prospectus supplement, or any free writing prospectus we may authorize to be delivered to you.
+Neither we nor the underwriters have authorized anyone else to provide you with any information.
+You should not assume that the information incorporated by reference or provided in this prospectus, any applicable prospectus supplement or any free writing prospectus is accurate as of any date other than the date on the front of each document.